-Laura Lichter is the President of AILA for the 2012-2013 term.
-Ms. Lichter, an immigration attorney and expert from Denver, Colorado, was installed as the President of AILA at association's 56th Annual Conference in Nashville, Tennessee' on June 14th, 2012.
+Laura Lichter is the Immediate Past President of AILA.
+Ms. Lichter, an immigration attorney and expert from Denver, Colorado, held the position of AILA President in 2012-2013.

 Ms. Lichter's Denver-based practice emphasizes representation of removable aliens, contested family and naturalization applications, administrative appeals, and related Federal litigation.